adamfinkelstein/hepcat-chair/README.md

 papers_102,1.8,Journal,"j[A!, r, A, r, A] (journal only) bbs: Journal"
 ```

-This program also produces the output file:
+This program also optionally produces the output file:

 * `stats.csv` - contains four columns that provide stats on conference and journal averages, to help the chair set the bar.
 It has the following format: